Al Young: Honors and awards

 In 1974, Young was awarded a Guggenheim fellowship in fiction.
 He was also awarded a Fulbright fellowship, two Puschart prizes, the PEN-USA Award, multiple National Endowment for the Arts fellowships, and a Wallace Stegner fellowship.
 He twice received the American Book Award, for Bodies and Soul: Musical Memoirs (1982), and The Sound of Dreams Remembered: Poems 1990–2000 (2002).

 In the 1980s and 1990s, as a cultural ambassador for the United States Information Agency, he traveled throughout South Asia, Egypt, Jordan, Israel and the Palestinian West Bank.

 In 2001, he traveled to the Persian Gulf to lecture on American and African-American literature and culture in Kuwait and in Bahrain for the U.S. Department of State.
 Subsequent lecture tours took him to Southern Italy in 2004, and to Italy in 2005.
 His poetry and prose have been translated into Italian, Spanish, Swedish, Norwegian, Serbo-Croatian, Polish, Chinese, Japanese, Russian, German, Urdu, Korean, and other languages.
 Blending story, recitation and song, Young often performed with musicians.

 On May 15, 2005, he was named Poet Laureate of California by Governor Arnold Schwarzenegger.
 In appointing Young as Poet Laureate in 2005, the Governor Schwarzenegger praised him: "He is an educator and a man with a passion for the Arts.
 His remarkable talent and sense of mission to bring poetry into the lives of Californians is an inspiration."
 Muriel Johnson, Director of the California Arts Council declared: "Like jazz, Al Young is an original American voice."

 In 2009, Young was awarded an honorary Doctorate of Humane Letters (L.H.D.) from Whittier College.

 Family life and death

 He was married to technical writer and editor Arline June Young (née Belch) from 1963 until her death in 2016.
 The couple had one child, a son named Michael.
 After living in Palo Alto from 1969 to 1999, in 2000 Young returned to Berkeley, where he continued to freelance.

-In February 2019, Young suffered a stroke.
+In February 2019, Young had a stroke.
 He died of complications of the stroke on April 17, 2021, in Concord, California, aged 81.